 Westinghouse Air Brake Technologies Corporation ("Wabtec" or the "Company") is one of the world's largest providers of locomotives, valueadded, technology-based equipment, systems and services for the global freight rail and passenger transit industries.
-Our highly engineered products, which are intended to enhance safety, improve productivity and reduce maintenance costs for customers, can be found on most locomotives, freight cars, passenger transit cars and buses around the world.
-Our products enhance safety, improve productivity and reduce maintenance costs for customers, and many of our core products and services are essential in the safe and efficient operation of freight rail and passenger transit vehicles.
+Our highly engineered products, which are intended to enhance safety, improve productivity and reduce maintenance costs for customers, can be found on most locomotives, freight cars, passenger transit cars and buses around the world, and many of our core products and services are essential in the safe and efficient operation of freight rail and passenger transit vehicles.
 Wabtec is a global company with operations in over 50 countries and our products can be found in more than 100 countries throughout the world.
-In the first six months of 2020, approximately 56% of the Company's revenues came from customers outside the United States.
+In the first nine months of 2020, approximately 58% of the Company's revenues came from customers outside the United States.

 On March 11, 2020, the World Health Organization designated the outbreak of the novel strain of coronavirus, known as COVID-19, as a global pandemic.
 Governments and businesses around the world have taken unprecedented actions to mitigate the spread of COVID-19, including but not limited to, shelter-in-place orders, quarantines, significant restrictions on travel, as well as restrictions that prohibit many employees from going to work.
 Our top concern is, and remains, the health and well-being of our employees around the world.
 To date, COVID-19 has surfaced in nearly all regions around the world and has impacted our sales channels, supply chain, manufacturing operations, workforce, and other key aspects of our operations.
-The outbreak and preventive measures taken to help curb the spread, including temporary plant closures in China, India, Italy and other countries where outbreaks and stay-at-home orders were most prevalent, had an adverse impact on our operations and business results for the first six months of 2020.
+The outbreak and preventive measures taken to help curb the spread, including temporary plant closures in China, India, Italy and other countries where outbreaks and stay-at-home orders were most prevalent, had an adverse impact on our operations and business results for the first nine months of 2020.